FREQUENTLY ASKED QUESTIONS (FAQ)

 What is involved in being a mentee, including the time commitment?

-You will be expected to attend several large group events/workshops (e.g., grant writing workshop, Mock Review, budget workshop); monthly small-group team meetings (you and your coaches and peers will decide the times); and meet with your own subject matter expert (who will have specialized insight into your scientific field of study).
-Your department will help schedule a Chalk Talk, where you can present and hone your aims.
+You will be expected to attend several large group events/workshops (e.g., grant writing workshop, Mock Review); monthly small-group team meetings (you and your coaches and peers will decide the times); and meet with your own subject matter expert (who will have specialized insight into your scientific field of study).
+Your department will help schedule a Chalk Talk, where you can present and refine your aims.

-The mentee is expected to attend large group events on the following dates:
+The mentee is expected to attend large group events (schedule for upcoming 2021-22 program below):

 In between large group events, and as part of your monthly small group meetings, you will: